ThiBsc/RegExpTestor/README.md

 # RegExpTestor
 A regular expression testor like the rubular website
-The window has the same look on all OS
+With Qt5.x, The window has the same look on all OS
 ![Screenshot](rexptest.jpg)

 ## Thanks to